Barbara Steele: Supporting parts and producer

 Steele served as associate producer of the TV miniseries, The Winds of War (1983), and was a producer for its sequel, War and Remembrance (1988), for which she shared the 1989 Emmy Award for Outstanding Drama/Comedy Special with executive producer Dan Curtis.

 Steele was cast as Julia Hoffman in the 1991 remake of the 1960s ABC television series Dark Shadows.
 In 2010, she was a guest star in the Dark Shadows audio drama, The Night Whispers.

 In 2010, actor-writer Mark Gatiss interviewed Steele about her role in Black Sunday for his BBC documentary series A History of Horror.
 In 2012, Gatiss again interviewed Steele about her role in Shivers for his follow-up documentary, Horror Europa.
 In 2014, she appeared in Ryan Gosling's directorial debut, the drama-fantasy thriller film Lost River, in which she portrayed the character Belladonna in a supporting role.

+In 2017, she was inducted into the Fangoria Chainsaw Awards' Hall of Fame.

+In 2020, she had a guest role on the animated series Castlevania, voicing the character Miranda.

 Personal life

 Steele was married to American screenwriter James Poe.
 They were married in 1969 and divorced in 1978.
+Over the same period her focus changed from European (primarily Italian) films to North American ones.
+They have a son, Jonathan.